 Our vehicle this term is all about our local area, where we will be learning all about Stoke-on-Trent.
-For our end outcome, we are going to be creating bread in the shape of a Staffordshire knot and this will be judged by a professional baker.
+The end outcome for our vehicle will entail the children designing their own print and a winner chosen which is then going to be produced and sold.

 In history, we are investigating significant individuals who are from Stoke-on-Trent, comparing what local schools were like then and now and understanding why children were sent to work during the industrial revolution in Stoke-on-Trent.
 We will also be investigating why the canal and railway networks were so crucial to our local area and the impact that they had on certain industries e.g. pottery, steel, coal, but also how Stoke-on-Trent's landscape has changed over time.